ir-fuel/simrig/README.md

 <img src="img/IMG_0801.JPG" width="800">

+You'll also need a small file.
+An electric screwdriver will save you some time but is not required.

+## Lifting the rig
 Putting the rig on the stands and lowering it requires help from a second person.

-An electric screwdriver will also save you some time.

-## Lifting the rig
 Since my DD wheel is quite heavy (15kg), the steering wheel would be annoying be while installing the motion platform and it's only 3 bolts, I did remove the steering wheel.

 Next I put my rig on the axle stands by first lifting the rear, installing 2 stands at the back, and then lifting the front and installing 2 stands in the middle somewhere.
 You need 2 people to do this.
 Attention!
 I realised later on that I shouldn't have put the back stands so far back.
 I moved them further forwards as they are interfering with the installation of rear bar.
 You will see later that I moved them.
 I suggest to scroll down and see where I put them.